devversion/ng-trello/docs/step-2.md

 export class DrawerComponent {}
 ```

-Now, since we've also referenced the associated `.html` and `.scss` files in the component, we should create the
+Now, since we've also referenced the associated `.html` and `.scss` files in the component, we should
-template for the `DrawerComponent`.
+fill out the template for the `DrawerComponent`.

 `src/app/drawer/drawer.component.html`
 ```html